Zero Waste – What can we learn from Sweden?

 What happens to waste that cannot be recycled?

 Anything that cannot be reused or recycled is incinerated and the energy produced used to power homes and businesses.
-Household waste is thoroughly sorted to ensure that anything that can be recycled such as glass, plastic, glass, metals, electrical items and batteries are used again.
+Household waste is thoroughly sorted to ensure that anything that can be recycled such as glass, plastic, metals, electrical items and batteries are used again.
 Sweden has around 32 energy producing plants.
 The country even imports waste from the UK, Ireland, Italy and Norway to keep up with the demand.
 Some of Sweden’s rubbish trucks even run on biogas.
 The burned waste is passed through various filters to make it as environmentally friendly as possible, and any water waste is then made potable.

 Is this method truly zero waste?